top of page

 April, May, June and October, November is best due to the slightly cooler weather.

-Everyone is helpful and fluent in English.
+It is a French speaking country but everyone is helpful and fluent in English.

 Travel Insurance is highly recommended.
 USD accepted at all resorts.
 Carry local currency for small purchases.